Apply for Summer Financial Aid

 Students must be maintaining satisfactory academic progress to receive any type of financial aid.
 You will not be considered for any summer aid until your Satisfactory Academic Progress is determined to be in good standing by the Financial Aid Office.

 Summer aid will be awarded in the order of receipt of applications.
-If you do not submit the Summer Payment and Financial Aid Application Form, aid cannot be awarded; it is the only way we know that you want summer financial aid.
+If you do not submit the Summer Financial Aid Application and Payment Form, aid cannot be awarded; it is the only way we know that you want summer financial aid.
 Registration of courses is not an indicator that you want summer aid.

 Students who are selected by the federal processor for a process called "verification" will need to provide the Financial Aid Office with the requested information before loans can be certified and any aid credited to a student's account.
 Students will receive an email to check document status on the portal if additional information is needed.